nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. View a specific week’s schedule

    1. Test case: `view dt/01-12-2024` <br>
-      **Expected**: The schedule for the week starting December 1, 2024, is displayed, showing all lessons for that period.
+      **Expected**: The schedule for the week containing December 1, 2024, is displayed, showing all lessons for that period.
 ### Finding Students
 1. Find by name